MS Celestyal Olympia: 2014: Floating hotel

 Louis Olympia was used as a floating hotel during the 2014 Winter Olympics in Sochi, Russia.

-2014–present: Celestyal Olympia
+2014–2024: Celestyal Olympia

 As part of Louis Cruise Lines re-branding in late 2014, the ship was renamed Celestyal Olympia with an updated livery, to reflect the new corporate identity.

-Due to the COVID-19 pandemic all cruises from 16 March 2020, to 6 March 2021, were suspended.
+Due to the COVID-19 pandemic all cruises from 16 March 2020 to 6 March 2021 were suspended.
 The ship resumed service on 28 June 2021, cruising the Greek Isles.

+The ship was laid up at Lavrion in late 2023, following the announcement of Celestyal acquiring the former AIDAaura (renamed Celestyal Discovery) to replace Celestyal Olympia in March 2024.
+In January 2024, following sale, Celestyal Olympia was renamed Bella Fortuna under the Liberian flag, and moved to Çeşme, Turkey.
+The ship left Çeşme on 26 April 2024 and arrived at Ras Al Khaimah, United Arab Emirates, on 15 May.

+After being renamed Fortu under the Comoros flag in early January 2025, she left Ras Al Khaimah in tow on 21 January, and arrived at Alang, India on 2 February to be dismantled.